WuerthPhoenix/tornado/engine/matcher/README.md

 expressions in the WITH clause return non-empty values.

 The following operators are available in the __WHERE__ clause:
-- __'contain'__: Evaluates whether the first argument contains the second one.
+- __'contains'__: Evaluates whether the first argument contains the second one.
+  The operator can also be called with the alias __'contain'__.
+- __'containsIgnoreCase'__: Evaluates whether the first argument contains, in a case-insensitive way, the string passed as second argument.
 - __'equal'__:  Compares two values and returns whether or not they are equal.
 - __'ge'__:  Compares two values and returns whether the first value is greater than or equal to the second one.
 If one or both of the values do not exist, it returns `false`.